Last update: December 6th, 2019 at 8:00 am

 The high-resolution image provided above is 500 meters per pixel.
-The MODIS Rapid Response System provides these images at MODIS? maximum spatial resolution of 250 meters: Jun.
+The MODIS Rapid Response System provides these images at MODIS maximum spatial resolution of 250 meters: Jun.
 19 and Aug.
-11.
+11. Also Flooding Along the White Nile, Sudan has caused massive amounts of damage and flooding of the terrain and landscape.
+Therefore the vegeation has become vibrant and green, growing naturally from the heavy rainfall the received.
+Although the crops have been flooded.

 Credit: Image courtesy Jacques Descloitres, MODIS Rapid Response Team at NASA GSFC